ribru17/.dotfiles/.config/nvim/README.md

   - `<leader>sh` and `<leader>sl` to Swap nodes to the left and right, respectively
 - Additionally, use `aa` motion to select entire buffer
+  - (Can also use `ia` to get text contents without the final newline)
 - Miscellaneous niceties
   - Insert new lines in Normal mode with `Enter` (line(s) below) or `Shift+Enter` (line(s) above)